 Add some other Easter themes to your tree

 Bunnies, chicks, blossom, bees and baskets; there is something so simple and joyful about all that Easter has to offer.
 Take inspiration from the sweetest of seasons by decorating your Easter tree with all the joys of spring.
-Party Pieces’ collection includes this bright little bee, a strolling wooden rabbit and a box of bunnies in thoroughly modern citrus colours.

 The finishing touches